m4ttsch/omscs-notes-notes/information-security/authentication.md

 If we are attacking systems, we might get the best bang for our buck trying these passwords.

 ## Implementing Password Authentication
 When a user authenticates with a computer system, they must supply their identity and some verification of that identity.
-In password-based systems, this verification is the user’s password.
+In password-based systems, this verification is the user's password.

 When a user supplies their password to a computer system, the system then has the task of verifying that this is the correct password for this user.

-How does the system know the user’s password?
+How does the system know the user's password?
 One solution is to ask users to share their password with the system when they create their account.
 This is known as **enrollment**.

 After enrollment, how does the system store the password?